Diffeomorphisms of discs and the second Weiss derivative of BTop(-): Introduction

-The authors were partially supported by the ERC under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 756444), and by a Philip Leverhulme Prize from the Leverhulme Trust.
+We would like to thank S{\o}ren Galatius, Erik Lindell, Samuel Mu{\~n}oz-Echaniz, Arthur Souli{\'e}, and the referee for their comments on an earlier version of this paper.
+We were partially supported by the ERC under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 756444), and by a Philip Leverhulme Prize from the Leverhulme Trust.
+MK was also supported by the European Union through an ERC grant (MaFC, 101221003).

-For some time while working on this project, we were fooled by a sign error into believing in an additional source of classes in $\pi_*(\BDiff_\partial(D^{2n+1}))_\bfQ$, which would have changed all our results.
-We offer our apologies to those with whom we shared our fallacious prediction.